A Response to the “Runaway Scenario”

 * The Constitutional Convention was not called by Congress.
 It was called by Virginia and, secondarily, by New Jersey in response to the recommendation of the Annapolis Convention.
 (During the Founding Era, most multi-state conventions were called by individual states.)

-* The Articles of Confederation were, unlike the Constitution, essentially a treaty among sovereign states.
+* During the Founding Era, the term “confederation” typically meant a league or treaty arrangement among sovereign states.
+It did not mean a federal government as we now use the term.
+The Articles of Confederation were, unlike the Constitution, essentially a treaty among sovereign states.
 The role of the Confederation Congress was much like the role of the UN among sovereign nations today.
 Signatories of treaties always have the power to reconsider the terms of their connections, even if their coordinating agent (such as the UN or the Confederation Congress) objects.

 * Ten of the 12 states participating in the Constitutional Convention authorized their delegates (“commissioners”) to consider changes in the “federal constitution” without limiting them to amending the Articles of Confederation.
 The unanimous authority of 18th century dictionaries (including the first American edition of Perry’s) tells us that “constitution” in this context meant the entire political system, not merely the Articles as such.